 Penalty: a fine of $5 000.

+[Regulation 151 amended: Gazette 27 Jun 2019 p.
+2437.]

 152. Other responsibilities of saleyard operators

-(1) The operator of a saleyard must, within the period specified in subregulation (3), record in the NLIS database the movement of a consignment of sheep or goats to the saleyard, and any subsequent sale or other movement of a consignment of sheep or goats from the saleyard, including the following —
+(1) The operator of a saleyard must, within the period specified in subregulation (3), record in the NLIS database the movement of a consignment of animals to the saleyard, and any subsequent sale or other movement of a consignment of animals from the saleyard, including the following (as applicable) —

 (a) the species of animal;